conon2023/Reading-Notes/README.md

 Go to applications.
 Then go to system or applications and finally to utilities.
 Someimtes you may be able to right click on the desktop and find the option 'open terminal'.

 ### On Windows:
-An SSH client will be required if you intend to remotely log into another machine.
-Putty, which is free, is a good one.
+An SSH client will be required if you intend to remotely log into another machine. **Putty**, which is free, is a good one.

 ### THE SHELL, BASH
-The shell, within the terminal, is that part of the operating system that will showcases the terminal's behavior and looks after running or executing.
-While there are various shells available, the most common is called **bash**, which stands for **Bourne again shell.**
+The shell is within the terminal and it that part of the operating system which showcases the terminal's **behavior and looks** after running or executing.
+The most common shell is called **bash**, which stands for **Bourne again shell.**
-To know the shell you are using, use a command called **echo** to display a system variable stating it.
+The command called **echo** will display a system variable stating the shell you are using.

 ### SHORTCUTS
-Once you have entered a command before, use the up and down arrow keys to go through all.
-To edit the commands, use the left and right arrow keys.
+Once you have entered a command before, you can use the up and down arrow keys to go through all of them.
+To edit previously entered commands, use the left and right arrow keys.

-## Basic Navigation - Let's Explore the System!
+## Basic Navigation - Exploring the System!
-Navigation is basically about moving around the system.
+This is about moving around.
 Most tasks will generally reference or be able to get to the correct system location.

-**PWD**
+Some of these tasks include:

-This stands for **Print Working Directory**
-It lets the user know what the current or present working directory is.
-This command will always tell the user where he is.
+**PWD** - which stands for **Print Working Directory**.
+PWD command will always tell the user where he is i.e. It lets the user know what the current or present working directory is.

-**ls**
+**ls** - the listing command.
-Now we know where we are.
-It is important we know what is in where we are.
-This is exaclty what the **list** (ls) command does.
+This **list** (ls) command allows the user know the content of our current location.
-Running list with no arguement as we have shown above will simply output a plain listing of our current location.
+Running a list with no arguement as shown above will simply output a plain listing of the current location.
-However, there are other ways we could run the list command that will give more powerful outcomes.
 _Here are a few examples:_

 **ls**
-ls in its most basic form will list the contents of our current directory.
+The command above lists the contents of our current directory.

 _**ls -l**_
-ls with a single line option (-l).
-This indicates a long listing with various attributes like normal(-) or directory (d); permission for file or directory, number of blocks, owner of the file, group file or directory belongs to, file size, file modification time and actual name of the file or directory.
+This command has a single line option (-l).
+It a short listing with various attributes like normal(-) or directory (d); permission for file or directory, number of blocks, owner of the file, group file or directory belongs to, file size, file modification time and actual name of the file or directory.

 _**ls /etc**_
-In this case, ls will not list the current directory but will, instead, list that directories contents.
+The command above will not list current directory but will, instead, list the directory's contents.

 _**ls -l/etc**_
 ls will output a long listing of the directory /etc.